RocketSoftware/rocket-mvbasic/docs/usage/OnlineEditing.md

  - **"port"**: By default, the port is set to 31438, but you can change this according to your U2 server configuration.

+ - **"account"**: The account name used for connecting to the U2 server.
+If left empty, you will need to provide it in an input box when connecting to the U2 server.
+   - ***Note:*** Previously, when connecting to a U2 server, the extension used the XDEMO account as the default account for UniVerse, and the demo account for UniData.

  - **"filterPatterns"**_(Optional)_: Used to specify filter patterns for Accounts, Folders and Files.

 There are additional methods available to edit the configuration file: